StefanieSwz/fake-news-classification/reports/README.md

 We used the Google Cloud Compute Engine to run our training experiments, utilizing both CPU and GPU virtual machine (VM) instances tailored to our specific needs.

-For GPU-based training, we selected an image with Nvidia drivers and PyTorch (c0-deeplearning-common-cu121-v20240627-debian-11-py310).
-We created a VM with n1-standard-8 machine type and 100GB of storage.
-Upon starting the VM, we were prompted to install the Nvidia driver by typing y when asked: install nvidia driver?[y/n].
+For GPU-based training, we selected an image with Nvidia drivers and PyTorch (`c0-deeplearning-common-cu121-v20240627-debian-11-py310`).
+We created a VM with `n1-standard-8` machine type and 100GB of storage.
+Upon starting the VM, we were prompted to install the Nvidia driver by typing y when asked: `install nvidia driver?[y/n]`.
 This setup provided us with pre-installed Git, nvidia-smi, and conda, ensuring a smooth environment for our deep learning tasks.

-For CPU-based training, we utilized the e2-standard-4 machine type.
+For CPU-based training, we utilized the `e2-standard-4` machine type.
 This instance type offered a balance of performance and cost, suitable for less computationally intensive tasks.
-All necessary framesworks had to be installed from scretch via terminal, as no specific compute image was selected.
+All necessary frameworks had to be installed from scratch via terminal, as no specific compute image was selected.

  ---